ibm-cloud-docs/account/iam-time-based.md

 {: api}

 You can assign access for a finite duration by specifying a date and time range that determines when the condition grants and terminates access.
 For example, you might have a user that needs to present a demonstration on your account for a few hours or a contractor that needs temporary access to a service over a couple days.

-For more information about time-based conditions for access policies, see [Conditions in access policies](/docs/account?topic=account-iam-condition-properties&interface=ui#policy-condition-properties).

 The following examples show you how to create a one-time time-based condition for you account by granting the user temporary access as an Operator for all Account Management Services.